Single Data Return (SDR)

 • A change of SMS, resulting in errors.
 If you are changing your SMS, you need to be confident you can do this without risking errors.

-• Errors made by a staff member that were only identified at a later stage.
+• Errors made by a staff member that were identified later.
 You are responsible for ensuring that your staff submit accurate data.

 • Not checking your organisation’s EPI data from the April SDR in time.
 You are responsible for reading and responding to our announcements about when data is available for you to review.